uccser/cs-field-guide/text/en/chapters/data-representation.md

 Computers can represent pieces of text with sequences of these patterns, much like Braille does.
 For example, the word “computers” (all lower-case) would be 01100011 01101111 01101101 01110000 01110101 01110100 01100101 01110010 01110011.
 This is because "c" is "01100011", "o" is "01101111", etc. Have a look at the ASCII table above to check that we are right!

 {panel type="challenge" summary="More practice at ASCII"}
+Have a go at the following ASCII exercises

 - How would you represent “science” in ASCII?
 - How would you represent "Wellington" in ASCII? (note that it starts with an upper-case “W”)
 - How would you represent “358” in ASCII (it is three characters, even though it looks like a number)